AlibabaCloudDocs/ess/intl.en-US/Scaling Group/Scaling group/Delete a scaling group.md

 This topic describes how to delete a scaling group that is no longer needed.

+Deletion protection is disabled for the scaling group.
+If deletion protection is enabled for the scaling group, disable deletion protection before you delete the scaling group.
+For more information, see [t2041755.md\#]().

 If you delete a scaling group, its scaling configurations and scaling rules are also deleted.
-If ECS instances in the scaling group are in the Running state, Auto Scaling first stops the ECS instances.
-Then, Auto Scaling removes all the manually added ECS instances and releases all the automatically added ECS instances.
+If ECS instances in the Running state exist in the scaling group, Auto Scaling stops the ECS instances first.
+Then, Auto Scaling removes all manually added ECS instances and releases all automatically added ECS instances.

 1. Log on to the [Auto Scaling console](https://essnew.console.aliyun.com/).